udoyen/wordpress-1/README.md

-## b2w
+## wordpress from netbeans

-wordpress udemy bootstrap to bootstrap to wordpress app
+wordpress udemy bootstrap to bootstrap to wordpress app moved to netbeans IDE